TheBlueDragon2/UmberGate/Sessions/Session 01 - The Reborn Stumbles In + Wildlings + Whispering Ingot.md

 **Tags:** #session #session-01 #town #hook #nyxrumor

+## Safety Briefing (Read Aloud Above Table – Serious Tone) > "This world breathes.
+It's unbalanced – not every shadow, beast, or surge is scaled to you.
+Some things will pulp level 1 parties.
+Watch the cues: unnatural glows, dead silences, giggling winds.
+Discretion *is* valor.
+Sneak, talk, flee.
+Live to outsmart it next time."
 ## Read-Aloud Opener (Arrival at Anchorspan)
 You stand at the eastern threshold of Umbergate, where the Caravan Market meets the Anchorspan Gatehouse.
 The Fracture yawns before you—a mile-deep chasm carved by ancient cataclysm, its sheer red-rock walls plunging into eternal shadow.
 Winds howl up from the abyss, carrying the sharp tang of ozone and salt, mingled with something feral: wild magic's electric bite and distant smells from the Umberwild's impossible blooms.